sivashankarplaraj/ePOS/README.md

 - RV<ddmmyy>.CSV
 - K_WK_VAT.csv (added)

-Notes:
+Notes / Rules implemented:
+- MP file now includes the full product catalogue (all `PdItem` rows) with per-day TAKEAWAY/EATIN counts (zero when unsold).
+It does not list combos.
+- PD file includes both products (COMBO=FALSE) and combination products (COMBO=TRUE).
+- COMBO column outputs literal TRUE/FALSE (matching legacy format expectations).
-- Crew Food and Waste food orders are excluded from VAT totals and their net values are recorded in RV as TSTAFFVAL and TWASTEVAL respectively.
+- Crew Food and Waste food orders do NOT increment TAKEAWAY/EATIN counts; they increment only STAFF or WASTE respectively and are excluded from VAT.
+Their NET totals appear in RV as TSTAFFVAL and TWASTEVAL.
-- PD OPTION counts reflect add-on/extra items attached to products; free items selected as part of combos are not added to OPTION.
+- Combination products: compulsory + selected optional + selected free-choice component products increment their own basis counts (TAKEAWAY/EATIN) in PD; none of these count toward OPTION.
+- Extras / add-ons priced separately on a product increment basis counts AND OPTION for their own product code.
+- Free choices attached to a product do NOT increment OPTION (only paid extras do).
+- Combination discount (TDISCNTVA) = Sum(standard prices of compulsory + selected optional components) - combo price, aggregated across orders.
+- Meal discount (TMEAL_DISCNT) = (Sum singles standard prices) - (Sum discounted meal component prices) per meal line when positive.

 To quickly inspect aggregated totals without exporting files: